 Starrfield is a computational astrophysicist and ASU Regents' Professor of Astrophysics who studies stellar explosions using a Lagrangian, hydrodynamic, fully implicit, stellar evolution computer code.

 Throop is an ecosystem scientist who studies how global-scale changes influence arid and semi-arid ecosystems.
 She is co-director of the Environmental Life Sciences PhD program.

 Christy Till is an earth & planetary scientist whose research focuses on magmatic processes, including magma formation in subduction zones and at highly explosive volcanoes.

 Frank Timmes is an astrophysicist in interested in stars, chemical evolution, astrobiology, gamma-ray astronomy, and community driven software instruments. http://cococubed.asu.edu

 Vivoni is a hydrologist who focuses on interactions with climate, ecosystems and landscapes in arid and semiarid regions.

 Wadhwa is an isotope cosmochemist interested in the time scales and processes involved in the formation and evolution of the Solar System.
 She serves as the Director of the School of Earth and Space Exploration.

-Walker is a geomorphologist and surficial geologist well known for his expertise in sediment transport and erosion, aeolian geomorphology, coastal geomorphology, environmental fluid dynamics, and sand dune ecosystems.
+Walker is a geomorphologist and surficial geologist with expertise in sediment transport and erosion, coastal and aeolian geomorphology, environmental fluid dynamics, sand dune ecosystems, and paleo landscape reconstructions.